webtorrent/parse-torrent/README.md

 ### remote torrents

-To support remote torrent identifiers (i.e. http/https links to .torrent files, or filesystem paths), use the `parseTorrent.remote` function.
-It takes a callback since it performs async operations:
+To support remote torrent identifiers (i.e. http/https links to .torrent files, or filesystem paths), as well as Blobs use the `parseTorrent.remote` function.
+It takes a callback since these torrent types require async operations:

 ```js
 parseTorrent.remote(torrentId, function (err, parsedTorrent) {